EliHei2/segger_dev/docs/api/segger/training/train/index.rst

    .. py:method:: training_step(batch: Any, batch_idx: int) -> torch.Tensor

       Defines the training step.

-      This method computes the loss for a single batch during training, logs the loss value, and returns it for backpropagation.

       :param batch: The batch of data.
       :type batch: Any